mslafrenie/RLS-kickstart/content/authors/admin/_index.md

 -  Perfectionism isn't all or nothing.
 It has its benefits and flaws.
 -  Perfect is not real.
 Good enough works.
 -  Focusing on the process is just as important as the result.
-The joy lives in the process.
+The joy is in the details.